kondrak/rust64/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/77otp2475g7v95mb?svg=true)](https://ci.appveyor.com/project/kondrak/rust64)

 # Rust64 - a C64 emulator written in Rust
-Some people learn a new language with "Hello world".
-I decided to write a Commodore 64 emulator.
 This is my attempt to study the Rust programming language and have fun at the same time.
 The goal of this project is to present in a concise and non-obfuscated way how the C64 works and what's happening behind the scenes once you start a program.
 Emulation is cycle based and fairly accurate at this point.

 Dependencies
 ------------------